Istanbul, with its population of around 16 million people, is

 famous, extensive beaches of

-months are quite crowded and lively.
-The breakwater of
+The summer months are quite crowded and lively.
+Rarely, you can see gay man

-before meeting anyone.
-It may take more than an hour to
+Sile.
+It may take more than two hours to

 get to Sile from European side of Istanbul, so it is